marcgloor/pulsechain/README.md

 #### Monitoring:
 Currently I use [MRTG](https://oss.oetiker.ch/mrtg) developed at ETH Zurich and my [pulsechain rotation monitor](rotmon.sh).
 However, there are more specific monitoring solutions available to monitor your validator.

-PulseChain Validator Backlog Time To Maturity Forecasting: I wrote [pvttm.sh](pvttm.sh), a shell wrapper that forecasts the recovery Time-to-Maturity for a validator that was falling behind the 32m balance.
+PulseChain Validator Backlog Time To Maturity Forecasting: I wrote [pvttm.ksh](pvttm.ksh), a shell wrapper that forecasts the recovery Time-to-Maturity for a validator that was falling behind the 32m balance.

 ![Console](https://github.com/marcgloor/pulsechain/blob/main/pvttm-1.13.png "Pulsechain Time To Maturity Forecasting")